 A NEW SALES AND MARKETING LANDSCAPE ETCHED BY C19

 However, our experience also indicates that -especially when selling complex services- a conversation between a vendor and a buyer is still a strong source of influence at most stages of the buying process.
 The key is to understand what kind of buyers are involved in the decision-making process and when they prefer human interaction or digital channels.
-A Marketeer’s task is to help sales teams engage with prospects at the right time by supporting them with messages, content and other tools to make needs and opportunities come to the surface.
+A marketer’s task is to help sales teams engage with prospects at the right time by supporting them with messages, content and other tools to make needs and opportunities come to the surface.

 This is what the journey stages look like: